 Today, many communities that traditionally used cannabis to treat intestinal parasites are no longer permitted or able to do so, due to the restrictions of international law.
 Thus, a traditional medicine that can mitigate the severity of parasitic infections has been lost from the pharmacopeia, potentially adding to the pressure on conventional healthcare systems to manage the problem.

-If cannabis medications were permitted once more, they could provide a sustainable and low-cost treatment option for several major parasites—particularly given that prevalence of intestinal rates is generally far higher in much of the developing world where cannabis was traditionally cultivated.
+If cannabis medications were permitted once more, they could provide an alternative treatment option for several major parasites—particularly given that prevalence of intestinal rates is generally far higher in much of the developing world where cannabis was traditionally cultivated.